Jack Bruce: Death

 Bruce died of liver disease on 25 October 2014, in Sudbury, Suffolk, England, aged 71.
 He was survived by his wife Margrit and four children.
 Bruce's liver cancer was caused by cross addiction to both heroin and alcohol.

-His funeral was held in London on 5 November 2014 and was attended by Clapton, Baker and noted musicians Phil Manzanera, Gary Brooker, Vernon Reid and Nitin Sawhney among others.
-Dozens assembled at the Golders Green Crematorium paying a last tribute singing "Morning Has Broken", "Strawberry Fields Forever" and "Theme for an Imaginary Western".
+His funeral was held in London on 5 November 2014 and was attended by Clapton, Baker, and noted musicians Phil Manzanera, Gary Brooker, Vernon Reid, and Nitin Sawhney among others.
+Dozens assembled at the Golders Green Crematorium paying a last tribute singing "Morning Has Broken", "Strawberry Fields Forever", and "Theme for an Imaginary Western".
 Bruce's remains were later cremated and then interred at a private family ceremony on 31 December 2014 at the crematorium.
+Despite their well documented volatile relationship, Ginger Baker attended Bruce's funeral, having always respected his talent and musicianship.

 Influence

-Steve Anderson, writing in The Independent said: "he became one of the most famous and influential bass players in rock."
+Steve Anderson, writing in The Independent said: "He became one of the most famous and influential bass players in rock."
 Eric Clapton posted on Facebook about Bruce: "He was a great musician and composer, and a tremendous inspiration to me" and composed an acoustic song in his honour.

-Black Sabbath guitarist Tony Iommi said on Twitter that Bruce had been his favourite bass player, saying "He was a hero to so many" and Black Sabbath bassist Geezer Butler regarded him as his "biggest influence and favourite bass player".
+Black Sabbath guitarist Tony Iommi said on Twitter that Bruce had been his favourite bass player, saying: "He was a hero to so many".
+Black Sabbath bassist Geezer Butler regarded Bruce as his "biggest influence and favourite bass player".
 Rush bassist and singer Geddy Lee wrote: "One of the greatest rock bassists to ever live and a true and profound inspiration to countless musicians.
 He was one of my first bass heroes and was a major influence on my playing and my music."

-Writing in The Sunday Times in 2008, Dan Cairns had suggested: "many consider him to be one of the greatest bass players of all time."
-Writing in The Daily Telegraph, Neil McCormick said, "There was a time when Jack Bruce was synonymous with the bass guitar in rock history, when he was widely revered as the best there was on four strings."
+Writing in The Sunday Times in 2008, Dan Cairns had suggested: "Many consider him to be one of the greatest bass players of all time."
+Writing in The Daily Telegraph, Neil McCormick said: "There was a time when Jack Bruce was synonymous with the bass guitar in rock history, when he was widely revered as the best there was on four strings."
 Roger Waters of Pink Floyd described Bruce as "probably the most musically gifted bass player who's ever been."

+Other bassists he has influenced include Chris Squire, John Wetton, Peter Cetera, Jeff Berlin, John Paul Jones, Phil Lesh, John Entwistle, Stanley Clarke, Neil Murray, Roger Glover, Billy Sheehan, and Sting.